SeePhys: Does Seeing Help Thinking? -- Benchmarking Vision-Based Physics Reasoning: Introduction

 \section{Introduction}

-While mathematical reasoning has been a cornerstone for evaluating the reasoning capability of large language models (LLMs) and multimodal large language models (MLLMs)~\cite{GSM8K, MATH, Omni-MATH, CombiBench, MathVista,chen2021geoqa,lu2021iconqa,chen2022unigeo, MathVerse, MATH-Vision, AtomThink}, the realm of natural science, especially physics, remains understudied as a much larger, even more diverse testbed for complex scientific reasoning.
-Physics reasoning inherently binds text explanations to real-world visual contexts, exposing critical gaps in their ability to emulate human-like world modeling~\cite{PHYBench, UGPhysics, OlympiadBench, PHYSICS}.
+While mathematical reasoning has been a cornerstone for evaluating the reasoning capability of large language models (LLMs) and multimodal large language models (MLLMs)~\cite{GSM8K, MATH, Omni-MATH, CombiBench, MathVista,chen2021geoqa,lu2021iconqa,chen2022unigeo, MathVerse, MATH-Vision, AtomThink}, the realm of natural science, especially the discipline of physics, remains understudied as a even more diverse testbed for complex scientific reasoning.
+Physics reasoning inherently binds text explanations to real-world visual contexts, exposing critical gaps in their ability to emulate human-like world modeling in the context of physics problem-solving~\cite{PHYSICS,TPbenefitLanguageAgents,CollectiveIntelligence}.

-Frontier models have begun to demonstrate abstract perception of physical laws and logical reasoning capabilities~\cite{Deepseek-r1, o1, o3_o4-mini, Gemini-pro}.
-Due to the highly diverse structures of physics diagrams and their abstract representations of real-world scenarios, developing a comprehensive benchmark for evaluating physics reasoning abilities and cross-modal understanding is crucial for enhancing LLMs.
+Frontier models have begun to demonstrate abstract perception of physical scenarios and logical reasoning capabilities~\cite{PhyBlock,Deepseek-r1, o1, o3_o4-mini, Gemini-pro}.
+Due to the intrinsic diversity of physics diagrams and the fact that they inherently reflect the law of physics in our world, developing a comprehensive benchmark for evaluating physics reasoning abilities and cross-modal understanding is crucial for enhancing LLMs.

 Early research primarily focused on assessing physical commonsense~\cite{Physion} and basic scientific knowledge~\cite{ScienceQA}, which was later gradually extended to competition-level and university-level physics problems~\cite{GPQA, PHYSICS}.
 Due to the broad knowledge scope and high annotation difficulty inherent, some studies only considered test samples from limited knowledge levels~\cite{PhysReason, OlympiadBench, MMMU}.
 Furthermore, other works targeted the evaluation of language models and did not incorporate visual information~\cite{PHYBench, PHYSICS,UGPhysics}.
 Notably, compared to the mathematics domain, there has been limited exploration of models' perceptual differences in processing physics diagrams, despite their richer topological structures.